mattermost/docs/source/administration/config-settings.rst

 ^^^^^^^^^^^^^^^^^^
 Set how long Mattermost keeps messages in channels and direct messages.

 If **Keep messages for a set amount of time** is chosen, set how many days messages are kept in Mattermost.
-Messages, including file attachments older than the duration you set will be deleted nightly.
+Messages, including file attachments older than the duration you set, will be deleted nightly.
 The minimum time is one day.

 +-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableMessageDeletion": false`` with options ``true`` and ``false``.                                                             |